preloader

 blog post

-• Vocabulary: Many words are similar, but beware of “false friends.”
+• is entirely possible.
+To keep yourselfVocabulary motivated, set clear, achievable goals for each week and month.: Many words are similar, but beware of “false friends.”

 Dutch Dialects and Varieties